18 Simple Work Lunch Ideas That Will Save You Money

 For inspiration, here are seven no-cook bento box ideas.

-6. Soup in a flask
+6. Soup in a Flask

 There is nothing like homemade soup in winter, with a little bread on the side.
 And vegetable soup is both cheap and nourishing.